-USADA has launched a pilot program for a new blood collection process designed to improve the athlete experience, enable more blood collections, and increase sample longevity.
-The process will utilize TAP™, the world’s first push-button blood collection device, and dried blood spot testing (DBS) as part of USADA’s larger effort to evaluate alternative testing methods.
+USADA is conducting a pilot program for a new blood collection process designed to improve the athlete experience, enable more blood collections, and increase sample longevity.
+The process will utilize TAP™, the world’s first push-button blood collection device from Seventh Sense Biosystems, and dried blood spot testing (DBS) as part of USADA’s larger effort to evaluate alternative testing methods.
+Collecting samples through the pilot program is critical to validating the samplecollection process and analytical method, and securing athlete feedback.

 Below are answers to the top questions about DBS testing and the TAP device: